Remote how-to’s | Blog Post

 Increased internet usage, or the need to enhance the internet service to handle the demands of a workday, are a reality for many.
 Some are required to use their personal cell phone because company lines are non-transferrable to the home workspace.
 Others are experiencing increased electricity costs due to the extra time spent at home during the day.

-Across all of our markets, some or all of these costs need to be covered, at least in part, by the employer.
-In general, local laws in California, Canada, Mexico,Colombia, and Chile, ensure that companies cannot expect employees to cover the cost of doing business.
+Some or all of these costs should be covered, at least in part, by the employer for a comprehensive remote work benefits plan.
+Local laws in California, Canada, Mexico,Colombia, and Chile, ensure that companies cannot expect employees to cover the cost of doing business.
 Companies are expected to reimburse all or a portion of costs employers would incur if the employee was working out of the office.
 Even if it is not mandatory, covering a portion of these costs for your employees can help ease their financial burden.

 As organizations shift to a remote-first philosophy, we see companies hosting engaging and fun virtual events that have all of the same highlights, such as awards, announcements, fun, and games, only delivered in a different way.
 Even though nothing can really replace seeing people face to face, these events have challenged companies to really engage their teams when we can’t all be together.
 Some examples of remote engagement activities include virtual escape rooms, magicians, cooking classes, wine pairings, and paint nights!
 Surprises are always welcome too.
 Celebrate promotions, successes, birthdays, a new baby, and any other occasion by sending surprise boxes, gift cards, etc.